IWUGERMANY/DibsComputingCore/README.md

 ## Acknowledgement
 The Dynamic ISO Building Simulator has been developed in context of the 'ENOB:DataNWG Forschungsdatenbank Nichtwohngebäude' (www.datanwg.de) project and the project 'FlexGeber - Demonstration of flexibility options in the building sector and their integration with the energy system in Germany' at Institut Wohnen und Umwelt (IWU), Darmstadt.
-The preparation as the publication as a Python package on Pypi was undertaken within the EnOB:LezBAU projekt, where the DIBS model provides the basis for the calculation of the operational energy within the LezBAU web tool.
+The preparation of the publication as a [Python package on Pypi](https://pypi.org/project/dibs-computing-core/) was undertaken within the [EnOB:LezBAU](https://www.lezbau.de/) project, where the DIBS model provides the basis for the calculation of the operational energy within the LezBAU web tool.
 <p float="left">
   <img src="src/img/IWU_Logo.PNG" width="15%" />
 </p>